MainulDip/KotlinEveryday/kotlin-basic-104-oop.md

     val oddNumbersLessThan10 = generateSequence(1) { if (it < 8) it + 2 else null }
     println(oddNumbersLessThan10.count()) // 5
     println(oddNumbersLessThan10) // kotlin.sequences.GeneratorSequence@.......
 }
 ```

+### apply:
-- apply: The common case for apply is the object configuration.
-Such calls can be read as “apply the following assignments to the object.”
+The common case for apply is the object configuration.
+Such calls can be read as `apply the following assignments to the object`
 The context object is available as a receiver (this).
-The return value is the configuired object itself.
+The return value is the configured object itself.
 ```kotlin
 data class Person(var name: String, var age: Int = 0, var city: String = "")